Contagious Interview: Evolution of VS Code and Cursor Tasks Infection Chains - Part 1

 Once Node.js is available, the script changes its working directory to %USERPROFILE%\.vscode, positioning its subsequent file operations alongside legitimate VS Code configuration files.

-Here is where it gets interesting.
-At the bottom of the batch file is a block of Base64-encoded JavaScript wrapped in PEM certificate headers ("-----BEGIN CERTIFICATE-----" ... "-----END CERTIFICATE-----"), masquerading as an embedded certificate.
+Interestingly in this case, at the bottom of the batch file is a block of Base64-encoded JavaScript wrapped in PEM certificate headers ("-----BEGIN CERTIFICATE-----" ... "-----END CERTIFICATE-----"), masquerading as an embedded certificate.
 The script uses certutil, a commonly abused Windows utility, to decode itself:

 certutil -f -decode "%~f0" "%TMP_JS%" >nul 2>&1